uwdb/website/etc/aws.markdown

 ## Authentication

 A compromised password can result in tens of thousands of dollars in damage.
-Please use a sufficiently complex password for your AWS account that is separate from ones used in other places.
+Please use a unique, sufficiently complex password for your AWS account.
 Even better, consider using a [secure password manager](https://keepass.info) to store your credential.

 Enable two-factor authentication for your accounts.
 Unless you already have a physical token, it's easiest to enable 2FA using a virtual device such as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2).
 Instructions for enabling a device under AWS are [located here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html).